apache/systemds/spark-mlcontext-programming-guide.md

 ## Matrix Output

-Let's look at an example of reading a matrix out of SystemML.
+Let's look at an example of reading a matrix out of SystemDS.
 We'll create a DML script in which we create a 2x2 matrix `m`.
 We'll set the variable `n` to be the sum of the cells in the matrix.

 We create a script object using String `s`, and we set `m` and `n` as the outputs.
 We execute the script, and in